Get to know our long-time volunteer, Joan Rocho, who helps keep our office running smoothly.

 A lot of people have impacted my life.
 Sharon (our Director of Operations!) for one.
 I have some very wonderful friends who I have been friends with since 1968.
 They’re clients here.
 I love everybody.
 But Sharon is really a great person.
 She really is.
 I hope they never let her get out of here.
 There’s been a lot of them that come and go but Sharon has been absolutely the best.
 So I hope she sticks around.
 She does a good job.
 I like everybody here.
 They’re all very friendly.

 Volunteering with us is easy, flexible and fun!
-Join our volunteer team today and, like Gary, make a deep impact in the lives of your senior neighbors.
+Join our volunteer team today and, like Joan, make a deep impact in the lives of your senior neighbors.